 And living your life is key.
 A good nutrition or training plan should complement your life; not control it.
 It should allow you to enjoy the fun and exciting things that life throws at you.
 And I know for me – hopefully you too – one of those fun and exciting things is vacations and traveling.

 In my opinion, traveling – be it with friends or family or just by yourself – can be one of the most memorable, rewarding, and exciting experiences of your life.
 But if you’re stressing out because you’re worried you’re not going to hit your protein goal, or how much oil is being used to cook your veggies, well, you’re probably not going to enjoy the experience as much as you could or would like.

-Which is why I put together this guide; because many of people struggle and stress out about traveling and vacations; while also being able to stick to their plan and hit their goals.
+This is why I put together this guide; because many people struggle and stress out about traveling and vacations; while also being able to stick to their plan and hit their goals.

 Set Expectations Up Front